kat2018/job-search-tracker/README.md

 ### The approach was taken:

 The approach taken during this project was focused on creating the backend first.
 Using a two model, create a CRUD with RESTful foute.
 Then I created the client side using ReactJS.
-The app is stiled using Bootstrap and Reactstrap.
+The app was styled using Bootstrap and Reactstrap.

 ### Unsolved problems:

 The App is not finished.
-It needs CRUD and also finishing the routes and stile the components
+It needs CRUD and also finishing the routes and style the components

 ### Notes to self: